sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Themes/_index.md

 Action

-Colorize semicolons in CSS
+Colorize semicolons in CSS.

-Add scope 'punctuation.terminator.rule.css' and choose colors
+Add scope 'punctuation.terminator.rule.css' and choose colors.

-Colorize the background of CSS source
+Colorize the background of CSS source.

-Add scope 'source.css' and choose colors
+Add scope 'source.css' and choose colors.

-Colorize the background of CSS source, but only when embedded in any language
+Colorize the background of CSS source, but only when embedded in any language.

 Add scope 'source.css.embedded' and choose colors.

-Colorize the background of CSS source, but only when embedded inside an HTML document (i.e. a **style** tag)
+Colorize the background of CSS source, but only when embedded inside an HTML document (for example, a **style** tag).

 Add scope 'text.html source.css' and choose colors.